 .

 Fanart & Studies

-Fanart and studies from 2018-2021.I did a lot of photo studies of celebrities because I wanted to get better at rendering faces.
-I was also starting to get interested in semi-realism in 2018.This was also when I used to like the "smooth" rendering style, which I spent years trying to achieve.In 2018, I got accepted to an animation school.
+Fanart and studies from 2018-2021.I did a lot of portrait studies because I wanted to get better at rendering faces digitally.
+I used to be obsessed with the smooth/clean rendering style back then and spent years trying to achieve it.My interest in semi-realism also kept growing, especially after discovering semi-realistic artists on Deviantart.In 2018, I got accepted to a 3D animation school.
 The last four drawings below were homework assignments for school: still-life and campus buildings.

+.